-Snacks outside of meal times are available for purchase at the vending machines or the concession stand.
+Snacks outside of meal times are available for purchase at the vending machines or in the PX shop.

 When not exploring the foundations of American history, students can choose from a wide variety of activities to relax and enjoy the summer.

 The pool is open from 1 pm to 6 pm every day, movie nights will be a regular occurrence, and tennis matches, softball games, and ping pong tournaments will add a bit of friendly competition!
 Students will also have access to a gymnasium, playing fields, an exercise area, and hiking trails at Foxcroft.

 The National History Academy is committed to the health and safety of our students.
 Our instructors and counselors are here to serve as extensions of your family – we will ensure our students stay hydrated, apply sunscreen, rest, and have a healthy, happy experience.
 The National History Academy is seeking American Camp Association accreditation, so you can be assured that all aspects of the camp will meet or exceed national standards for student care.

 All teaching staff are first aid certified, and two registered nurses will be in residence at our health center.
 These experienced medical professionals will provide excellent care to your child, and will be in direct contact with you if a need arises.